For basic information on the Corporate Activity Tax, visit our frequently asked questions.

 For further information on unitary groups, please refer to the Unitary Group video on the CAT training materials webpage.
 For specific information on registering and filing as a unitary group please refer to the “How do unitary groups register and file?"
 FAQ below.
 Further information for unitary groups with non-U.S. members is also available in the “Can unitary groups with non-US members exclude the non-US members from a group return?"
 FAQ below.

 For tax year 2020, a taxpayer expecting $10,000 or more of Corporate Activity Tax liability for the current 2020 tax year must make estimated payments.
-A taxpayer expecting less than $10,000 for the 2020 tax year is not required to make estimated payments but must still file an annual return and pay the CAT no later than April 15, 2021.
+A taxpayer expecting less than $10,000 for the 2020 tax year is not required to make estimated payments but must still file an annual return, if required otherwise, and pay the CAT no later than April 15, 2021.

 Additional information is available in rule (OAR 150-317-1300, 150-317-1310, and 150-317-1320).

-Yes.
-The first CAT returns are due April 15, 2021.
-An extension of up to six months will be allowed to file a CAT return.
-An extension will be granted on the basis of good cause, which is defined as circumstances beyond a taxpayer's control or if the taxpayer lacks the information needed to file an accurate CAT return.
-The extension of time to file should be requested in the form prescribed by the department on or before the due date of the return.
-The extension form and instructions are available on our Forms website.
-Select “Form OR-CAT-EXT," form number 150-106-006.
+Yes, for good cause.
+An extension of up to six months may be allowed to file a CAT return.
+The extension to file a CAT return is not tied to a federal extension to file.
+An extension to file the CAT return will be granted on the basis of good cause, which is defined as circumstances beyond a taxpayer's control or if the taxpayer lacks the information needed to file an accurate CAT return.
+The extension of time to file must be requested in the form prescribed by the department on or before the due date of the return.
+The extension form and instructions are available on Revenue Online.

 The laws establishing the CAT do not prohibit any business from recovering a business expense when setting the total price for the sale, lease, or license of an item or the sale of a service (ORS 317A).
 The CAT is imposed on the entity doing business in Oregon and is considered part of the business's expenses.
 A business may include the CAT with other business expenses when setting the total price charged to customers.
 However, the total price charged (including any amount estimated to be attributable to the CAT) is included in the business's commercial activity.